Monica-53/PillowComp/README.txt

 I am not adding rating on the webpage.
 I finished my project and I want to stop and prepare for my exam tomorrow.
-Now the time is 10:11PM and the day is 2022/10/16
+Now the time is 10:11PM and the day is 2022/10/16 2022/10/17 Time:1:19AM created a folder for images in Views/Home and added images but yet I do not see anyimages on my webpage. committed chages.